AkiraMatthew/ADS.NoBreak.Frontend/ANGULAR_PROJECT_GUIDE.md

 # Angular 20 + PrimeNG + PrimeFlex Project Guide

-## Building a Complete Authentication System with Modern Angular
+## Building Beautiful UI Screens with Modern Angular

-This comprehensive guide will walk you through creating a modern Angular 20 application with PrimeNG components and PrimeFlex utilities, focusing on building a complete authentication system with login and registration functionality.
+This comprehensive guide will walk you through creating a modern Angular 20 application with PrimeNG components and PrimeFlex utilities, focusing on building beautiful, responsive UI screens first, then adding functionality later.

 ---